Call of Juarez (video game): Technology

 In relation to the game's graphics, Call of Juarez was using a new version of Techland's in-house game engine, the Chrome Engine.
 Since its introduction in 2003, Chrome had undergone several upgrades and for this new version (Chrome Engine 3), Techland had been working with nVidia to incorporate Shader Model 3.0.
 This version of the engine also allows for per-pixel lighting and rendering techniques such as normal mapping, Phong shading, Blinn lighting, virtual displacement mapping, shadow mapping, HDR environment mapping, and post-processing effects such as enhanced depth-of-field, light blooms, refraction and heat distortion.
-The engine also facilitated wind effects, alterations to object properties when interacting with liquids, Shader Model 3.0-based simulation and animation of vegetation, fumes and smoke, and changes in daytime and the position of global lighting.
+The engine also facilitated wind effects, alterations to object properties when interacting with liquids, Shader Model 3.0-based simulation and animation of vegetation, fumes, and smoke, and changes in daytime and the position of global lighting.

-The game would also come with ChromeEd; an "effective and easy to use authoring tool for creating not only user's own maps but even completely new mods.
+The game also included ChromeEd; an "effective and easy to use authoring tool for creating not only user's own maps but even completely new mods.
 Full user tools will be available for creation of almost every aspect of the game and left up to the users' imagination."